Bad check restitution program

-A bad check restitution program (BCRP) is a program in the United States that works to retrieve funds from bad check writers in order to repay moneys owed to the recipients of the checks.
+A bad check restitution program (BCRP) is a program in some places in the United States that works to retrieve funds from bad check writers in order to repay moneys owed to the recipients of the checks.
 In other words, these are debt collection operations.
 Many of these programs are operated by private companies that add fees that may exceed $200, regardless of the amount of the check.
 They call these operations "bad check enforcement," or "bad check restitution," or "bad check diversion."
-Sometime, these programs are actually run in house by real prosecutors.
 The private companies send check writers letters which state basically, that to avoid being prosecuted, the check writer may enroll in an expensive diversion program.
 In most instances, the prosecution threats are false and made only to coerce payment of high fees.
+Sometimes, these programs are actually run in house directly by prosecutors offices.

 In the US very few states have laws that specifically permit district attorneys to allow private collection agencies to collect checks in the district attorney's name.
 About half of all U.S. states offer some type of Bad Check Restitution Program, and these services vary in many ways.
 Some accept non-sufficient funds (NSF), and closed account checks while others may accept stopped payment checks and markers.
 It will also be noted that most have time limits (checks may need to be less than 90 or 180 days old and most need to be at least 30 days old and have had to have notice to check maker that the check has been returned unpaid with a demand for payment in a specified time).
 Some will not accept checks that were written under certain circumstances, including a post-dated check, one that the check writer asked the recipient to hold, or one that was written as an extension of credit.